-- A. Purpose.
-The purpose of the rural conservancy environment is to protect ecological functions, natural resources, and valuable historic and cultural areas in order to provide for sustained resource use, natural flood plain processes, and recreational opportunities. - B. Management policies.
-Pursuant to RCW 36.70A.480, the rural conservancy management policies of the 2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan. - C. Designation criteria.
-A rural conservancy environment designation should be assigned to shoreline areas outside incorporated municipalities and outside urban growth areas, as defined by RCW 36.70A.110, if any of the following characteristics apply: - 1.
-A rural conservancy environment designation should be assigned to shoreline areas outside incorporated municipalities and outside urban growth areas, as defined by RCW 36.70A.110, if any of the following characteristics apply: - a.
-The shoreline is currently supporting lesser intensity resource-based uses, such as agriculture, or recreational uses, or is designated agricultural lands pursuant to RCW 36.70A.170; - b.
+- A rural conservancy environment designation should be assigned to shoreline areas outside incorporated municipalities and outside urban growth areas, as defined by RCW 36.70A.110, if any of the following characteristics apply: - The shoreline is currently supporting lesser intensity resource-based uses, such as agriculture, or recreational uses, or is designated agricultural lands pursuant to RCW 36.70A.170; - b.
 The shoreline is currently accommodating residential uses outside urban growth areas and incorporated cities or towns; - c.
 The shoreline is supporting human uses but subject to environmental limitations, such as properties that include or are adjacent to steep banks, feeder bluffs, flood plains, or other flood prone areas; - d.
 The shoreline is of high recreational value or with unique historic or cultural resources; or - e.
 The shoreline has low intensity water-dependent uses.

-17B.04.060 Urban conservancy environment.
+4.6 Urban conservancy environment

-- A. Purpose.
-The purpose of the urban conservancy environment is to protect and restore ecological functions of open space, floodplain and other sensitive lands where they exist in urban and developed settings, while allowing a variety of compatible uses. - B. Management policies.
-Pursuant to RCW 36.70A.480, the urban conservancy environment management policies of the 2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan.
+The purpose of the urban conservancy environment is to protect and restore ecological functions of open space, floodplain and other sensitive lands where they exist in urban and developed settings, while allowing a variety of compatible uses.